AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 +++Personal Contact Details (Field Group)

-[Personal Contact Details](/help/xdm/field-groups/profile/personal-contact-details.md) is a standard schema field group for the XDM Individual Profile class which describes the contact information for an individual person.
+[Personal Contact Details](/help/xdm/field-groups/profile/personal-contact-details.md) is a standard schema field group for the XDM Individual Profile class, which describes the contact information for an individual person.

 +++